rilysh/dotfiles-void/README.md

 ```

 #### Install Tor Browser
-Download Tor browser from the official Tor browser website.
-(Version depends on the download URL, so you may need to change for each release)
+Download the Tor browser from the official Tor browser website.
+(Version depends on the download URL, so you may need to change it for each release)

 ```sh
 curl https://www.torproject.org/dist/torbrowser/11.5.2/tor-browser-linux64-11.5.2_en-US.tar.xz --output tor_browser.tar.xz